Nico Hoerner Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.32).
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.30).

-- Red Sox pitchers combine to allow 117 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Red Sox pitchers combine to surrender 119 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Bello (6-5) gets the starting nod for the Red Sox in his 15th start of the season.
-He has a 3.04 ERA in 80 2/3 innings pitched, with 70 strikeouts.

-- In his last time out on Wednesday, July 5 against the Texas Rangers, the right-hander went seven innings, allowing two earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday, the lefty went six innings against the Oakland Athletics, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.